Dawstr8/peek-a-peak/backend/README.md

-# 🏔️ Polish Peaks - Backend
+# 🏔️ Peek-a-Peak - Backend

-This is the backend API for the Polish Peaks project, built with FastAPI (Python).
+This is the backend API for the Peek-a-Peak project, built with FastAPI (Python).

 ## 🛠️ Tech Stack